Rachel Griffiths: Personal life

 Griffiths married Australian artist Andrew Taylor on 31 December 2002 in the chapel of her high school, Star of the Sea College, in Melbourne.
-In 2003, she and Taylor had a son, Banjo, followed by a daughter, Adelaide, in 2005.
-In 2009, she gave birth to her third child Clem in Los Angeles; Griffiths suffered a ruptured uterus giving birth.
+In 2003, she and Taylor had a son, followed by a daughter in 2005.
+In 2009, she gave birth to her third child in Los Angeles; Griffiths suffered a ruptured uterus giving birth.
 She spent a total of three days undergoing surgery and recovered from the condition.

 In 2002, Griffiths stated she was an atheist.
 However, in a 2015 interview, she revealed she was again a practising Catholic, the faith in which she was raised.
 In 2017, she spoke out in favour of same-sex marriage in Australia.
 She has also supported the Global Charter of Basic Rights campaign for Oxfam Australia.
 She considers herself a feminist.

 After having lived and worked in the United States for nearly a decade while appearing on the series Six Feet Under and Brothers & Sisters, Griffiths returned to live in her native Australia in 2012.

-Griffiths was honoured in the Australia Day Honours in 2020.
+Griffiths became a Member of the Order of Australia in the Australia Day Honours in 2020.